Adedoyin-Emmanuel/Adedoyin-Emmanuel/README.md

   <img alt="YouTube Channel Views" src="https://img.shields.io/youtube/channel/views/UCDqR1aRuNB8y6RO9huL4c-w?color=blue&label=View%20count&logo=youtube&style=for-the-badge">
 </a>

-- 🏫 I’m a graduate Software Engineer at **ALX Africa**, studying Software Engineering, **ALT School Africa** studying Cloud Engineering.
+- 🏫 I’m a graduate Software Engineer at **ALX Africa**, currently pursuing a Bachelor of Science in Computer Science.

 - 💻 I’m open to Jobs or internships as a Fullstack Engineer, Software Tester, or Product Ambassador.

 - ❣️ I’m interested in the Fintech space.

-- 🔭 I’m currently working on **<a href="https://github.com/Adedoyin-Emmanuel/clipsave"> Clipsave </a> A free, open-source, all in one media downloader**
+- 🔭 I’m currently working on **<a href="https://github.com/Adedoyin-Emmanuel/clipsave"> Clipsave </a> A free, all in one media downloader**

-- 🌱 I’m currently learning **C# and DotNET**
+- 🌱 I’m currently learning **ASP.NET and Blazor**

 - 👯 I’m looking to collaborate on an **Open Source Project**...

 - 🤔 I’m always available to guide and support you in **Tech**

-- 💬 Ask me about Tech, Christ, Linux, Ubuntu, TypeScript, GNOME, C#, Software Testing, SquadCo and Penpot...
+- 💬 Ask me about Tech, Christ, TypeScript, C#, Penpot, Squadco, and CODM,

 - 📫 How to reach me: ... **adedoyine535@gmail.com**